AlperO06/union_shop/AUTHENTICATION_SETUP.md

 2. Enable the following providers:
    - **Email/Password**: Click "Enable" and save
    - **Google**: Click "Enable", add a support email, and save
-   - **Facebook**: Click "Enable" and follow the Facebook app setup instructions

 ### 3. Register Your App